 Currently, landowners manage not only their lands for agricultural uses but also leave native habitats intact for the benefit of wildlife.
-Many ranches within the Panther Focus Area are a mixture of native habitats, improved pasture, and agricultural crop lands.
-This mixture of habitat types and working lands maximizes the edge effect that is beneficial for panthers and their prey.
-Researchers at the University of Florida are currently studying calf survival on two ranches in southwest Florida.
-They are also looking at factors affecting calf depredations by panthers such as calf size and age, and associated habitat variables such as proximity to edge and amount of forested areas.
-This research should be completed in the summer of 2014, and should be used to guide decisions for a long term program.
+Many ranches within the Panther Focus Area are a mixture of native habitats, improved pasture, silviculture and agricultural crop lands.
+This mixture of habitat types and working lands creates habitat diversity, and maximizes the edge effect between habitat types that is beneficial for panthers and their prey.

 The combination of economic loss of cattle from panther depredation and the cost of habitat management act as a disincentive to landowners to manage for wildlife habitats on their ranch.
-Direct compensation programs, such FSA's LIP program and the Conservancy of Southwest Florida programs are not designed to address this larger issue.
+Direct compensation programs, such FSA's LIP program and the Conservancy of Southwest Florida programs are not designed to address the issue on a large enough scale nor with big scale operations.
 In 2011, the Service, FWC, private landowners and Defenders of Wildlife reviewed other programs around the United States that provide direct compensation for livestock loss.
-Based on this informal review of other state programs, it appears that direct compensation for livestock taken by panthers is not a realistic option for Florida.
-First, the amount of forested acres intermixed with pastures in Florida would make it difficult to account for all cattle losses.
-Secondly, South Florida's tropical climate breaks down the evidence of depredation quickly, making it difficult to identify the cause of death.
-Lastly, the resources needed to confirm suspected cattle depredation would overburden the FWC.
+Based on this informal review of other programs, it appears that direct compensation for livestock taken by panthers is not a realistic option for Florida for several reasons: the amount of forested acres intermixed with pastures in Florida would make it difficult to account for all cattle losses; south Florida's tropical climate breaks down the evidence of depredation quickly, making it difficult to identify the cause of death; and the resources needed to confirm cattle depredation would be logistically impracticable to obtain.